D-Pow/mock-requests/ReadMe.md

 `import MockRequests, { setMockUrlResponse } from 'mock-requests';`

-4. This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said environment is a browser, web/service worker, or a Node script.
-As long as they are defined (natively or by polyfill), any usage of `fetch`/`XMLHttpRequest` request to a URL configured by `MockRequests` will be mocked appropriately.
-For example,
+4. This works with any environment that uses either `fetch` or `XMLHttpRequest`, regardless of if said environment is a browser, web/service worker, or a Node.js script.
+As long as `fetch` and/or `XMLHttpRequest` are defined (natively or by polyfill), any network request to a URL configured by `MockRequests` will be mocked appropriately.
+For example:

     ```javascript
+    // my-script.js - called via `node my-script.js`
     require('isomorphic-fetch');
     const MockRequests = require('mock-requests');